-Bottom line: AMSOIL wins 7 of 9 categories.
-Royal Purple wins on retail availability and price-per-quart.
-Jump to the honest breakdown →
+Bottom line: AMSOIL wins 7 of 9 categories in published test data.
+Royal Purple wins on retail availability and price-per-quart — full breakdown below →

 Verdict